 LEAs should take comprehensive action to restore and maintain high-quality learning environments and safely reopen elementary and secondary schools as soon as possible.
 In doing so, LEAs should pay particular attention to the needs of students disproportionately impacted by COVID-19.

 LEAs must provide opportunities for stakeholders to meaningfully and substantively contribute to their ESSER III Plan.
 Consultation must occur prior to submitting a plan in WISEgrants.

-LEAs may use this ESSER III Stakeholder Engagement slidedeck (Google Slides) to guide stakeholder input sessions.
+LEAs may use this ESSER III Stakeholder Engagement slidedeck (Google Slides - click "Make a Copy" to create a local editable copy) to guide stakeholder input sessions.

 All LEAs must consult with the following groups:

 - school and district administrators (including pupil services/special education administrators)